2015 Field Staff

 Ned resides in Pine Mountain, Georgia.
 He is the son of former Brewers manager and current Royals skipper, Ned Yost.

-Reggie Williams begins his fifth season in the Brewers organization and his first as a coach with Brevard County.
+Reggie Williams begins his sixth season in the Brewers organization and his second as a coach with Brevard County.

-Williams joined the Brewers in 2010 and spent the past four seasons as roving outfield and baserunning coordinator.
+Williams joined the Brewers in 2010 and spent his first four seasons in the organization as roving outfield and baserunning coordinator.

 Previously, Williams spent 13 seasons as the vice president of community relations with the Memphis Redbirds, the Triple-A affiliate of the St. Louis Cardinals (1997-2009).
 He also worked as a teacher and assistant principal with the Memphis City School District from 1991-97.